-Yin yoga is a slow-paced style of yoga with postures that are held for longer periods of time—for beginners, it may range from 45 seconds to two minutes; more advanced practitioners may stay in one pose for five minutes or more.
+Yoga Breathe is a breathe-centred, slow-paced style of yoga with postures that are held for longer periods of time—for beginners, it may range from 45 seconds to two minutes; more advanced practitioners may stay in one pose for five minutes or more.

 Yin yoga poses apply moderate stress to the connective tissues of the body (tendons, fascia, and ligaments) with the aim of increasing circulation in the joints and improving flexibility.
 It is a more meditative approach to yoga.
 Yin aims at cultivating awareness of inner silence and using the breath to release tightness in the body.

-The time spent in these postures is much like time spent in meditation, and I often talk students through the postures as if they were trying to meditate.
+The time spent in yin postures is much like time spent in meditation.
+I often talk students through the postures as if they were trying to meditate.
 While in a Yin class you might notice similar postures to a yang class except they are called different, more poetic names.
 Seated Forward Bend becomes Caterpillar.
 Forward Pigeon becomes Swan.
 Cobbler’s Pose becomes Butterfly.
 This is to help the student’s mind shift form yang to yin, active to passive.

 I use gentle music in my yin classes to give the mind something to focus on.
 Staying in poses for longer can be challenging, especially when there is an injury or particular tightness to deal with.
 The point of yin is to focus inside the body, observe what is going on, handle the feelings and emotions that surface, and then to kindly release and let them go.
 This, in many ways, is what helps the body release tightness in the joints too.